Gianni Rodríguez

-Gianni Daniel Rodríguez Fernández (born 7 June 1994) is a Uruguayan professional footballer who plays as a left back.
+Gianni Daniel Rodríguez Fernández (born 7 June 1994) is a Uruguayan professional footballer who plays as a left back for Chilean club Deportes Santa Cruz.

 Club career

 Born in Montevideo, Rodríguez joined the youth system of Danubio F.C. in 2010.
 In 2012, he joined the senior team, playing 12 matches in 2012–13 Primera División, and 2 matches in 2012 Copa Sudamericana.

 In 2013, Rodríguez joined Portuguese club S.L.
 Benfica, being assigned to the reserve team in Segunda Liga.
 There, he played 3 matches in the 2012–13 campaign, and 21 matches in 2013–2014.
 In 2014–15 he was inactive, not being part of the B team.

 On 5 February 2015, it was announced that Rodríguez had been loaned to Peñarol.
 He subsequently represented Cerro, Sud América, Fénix and Argentine side San Martín de San Juan before joining Spanish side UD Almería on 18 July 2019.

 On 28 August 2019, however, Rodríguez terminated his contract with the Andalusians after the club's change of ownership.

 On 16 February 2020, Armenian Premier League club Lori FC announced the signing of Rodríguez on a one-year contract.
 He left Lori on 25 September 2020 to join CD El Ejido in Spain on a deal until the end of the season.
 However, the deal was terminated by mutual agreement in the beginning of January 2021.

+In 2025, Rodríguez moved to Chile and signed with Deportes Santa Cruz in the Liga de Ascenso.